-Partial hospitalization programs (PHPs), also called day treatment programs, are highly structured, intensive forms of outpatient addiction rehab.1 Often seen as a midpoint between inpatient and outpatient rehab, PHPs provide evidence-based therapies and care similar to inpatient rehab, but the patient lives at home.2
+Partial hospitalization programs (PHPs), also called day treatment programs, are highly structured, intensive forms of outpatient addiction rehab.1 Often seen as a midpoint between inpatient rehab and outpatient rehab, PHPs provide evidence-based therapies and care similar to inpatient rehab, but the patient lives at home.2

 The American Society of Addiction Medicine (ASAM) is widely used to set guidelines for the placement, transfer, and discharge of patients seeking treatment for addiction and co-occurring disorders.
 On the continuum of care comprising levels from .5 to 4, a PHP is ranked as a level 2.5 between standard outpatient programs and residential rehab.3

 PHP patients often receive structured treatment for roughly 4 to 8 hours a day for a set number of days per week at a facility.1 As such, prior to placement PHP patients are typically deemed safe to spend the night in their own homes without endangering themselves or risking relapse.3 Additionally, PHP patients don’t require medical detox.5

 People opt for PHPs for a variety of reasons.
 For example, someone transitioning from acute inpatient care may be transferred to a PHP as a form of continuing care.
 Or sometimes a PHP acts as an alternative to inpatient rehab for those that need a more structured treatment than a standard outpatient program but want to live at home and maintain some family, work, and/or school responsibilities.